Sankriti09/30-DAYS-SQL-QUESTION-SERIES/README.md

 All these 30 Questions likely to be asked during interview( or mock interviews) ranging from EASY to DIFFICULT.

 ## DATA SOURCE
-> I have listed all the following sources below from where I have taken the questions:
+I have listed all the following sources below from where I have taken the questions:
 1. DATALEMUR Website(SQL Qestions)
 2. Dany Diner's Case Study for SQL
-3.
+3. Employee dataset
+4. HackeRank SQL Quetions

 I have tried to cover almost all the necessary functions,keywords in this repository.